 NVIDIA Jetson TX2 - Diving deep into video Input system and camera image capture latency.

-This blog from RidgeRun engineering team throws some light on to the Jetson TX2 Video Input (VI) system and its relevant building blocks comes into picture during latency evaluation purpose.
+This blog from RidgeRun engineering team throws some light on the Jetson TX2 Video Input (VI) system and its relevant building blocks comes into picture during latency evaluation purposes.

 Top level diagram of the Video Input system and latency relevant blocks: